libra/website/docs/reference/libra-cli.md

 ### Commands

-The CLI commands are in the following format:
+The CLI commands are in this format:

 ```rust
 major_command sub_command [options]
 ```

-Entering only the major command will show the help information for that major command.
-Major commands can be one of the following:
+If you enter only the major command, it will show the help information for that command.
+Major commands can be any one of the following:

 * **account** | **a**, account related operations.
 Sub commands include:
     * **create** | **c**,  Create a random account with private/public key pair.
 Account information will be held in memory only.
 The created account will not be saved to chain.